TryItOnline/cixl/README.md

 ['gpp'r1]
 ```

-Sequences may be filtered, which also results in a new iterator.
+Sequences may alternatively be filtered, which also results in a new iterator.

 ```
    | 10 {5 >} filter